MORNING COFFEE ACTIONS (Actions you can do while enjoying your morning cup!)

 Protect Mueller's Investigation Trump called the recent FBI raid on the office of his attorney, Michael Cohen “an attack on our country,” increasing the likelihood that he might try to fire Special Counsel Robert Mueller.
 But that’s not the only way that Trump can impede the investigation.
 There are other “red lines” that Trump could cross including:

 Pardoning Key Witnesses

 Taking Other Actions that Interfere with the Investigation (such as repealing the regulations establishing the special counsel's office)

 If these red lines are crossed, we need to respond.
 Here is what we can do NOW:

-Ask our MoCs to co-sponsor bills to protect Mueller.
-Senators can co-sponsor these bipartisan bills to protect against a Mueller firing: S. 1735, introduced by Senators Graham and Booker, and S. 1741, introduced by Senators Coons and Tillis.
+Ask our MoCs to support bills to protect Mueller.
+Senators can support S.2644, the Special Counsel Independence and Integrity Act, which merges two bipartisan bills to protect against a Mueller firing that were introduced last year (S. 1735 and S. 1741).
 Representatives in the House can co-sponsor H.R.
-3771, led by Representatives Cohen and Jones.
+5476, the companion bill in the house.led by Representatives Cohen and Jones.